-A Certified Information Privacy Professional through the International Association of Privacy Professionals, John advises telecommunications sector clients on privacy and security issues, while working with them to develop comprehensive privacy programs, privacy statements and other privacy-related policies and processes.
+A Certified Information Privacy Professional through the International Association of Privacy Professionals (IAPP), John advises telecommunications sector clients on privacy and security issues, while working with them to develop comprehensive privacy programs, privacy statements and other privacy-related policies and processes.
 He counsels on compliance, product development and mobile marketing against the backdrop of myriad federal and state laws and regulations, including the FCC’s privacy rules, FTC actions, case law and guidance, the Fair Credit Reporting Act, the CAN-SPAM Act, the Telephone Consumer Protection Act (TCPA) and evolving state data protection and data breach laws and regulations.

-John also represents international service providers in entry regulation and compliance matters involving the FCC, Team Telecom, the Committee on Foreign Investment in the United States and state regulatory agencies.
+John also represents international service providers in entry regulation and compliance matters involving the FCC, Team Telecom, the Committee on Foreign Investment in the United States (CFIUS) and state regulatory agencies.
 His experience includes work with National Security Agreements, Letters of Assurance and the defense of related site visits.

 John pairs his depth of knowledge in the highly regulated communications industry with excellent transactional experience, helping clients pursuing corporate transactions―mergers and acquisitions, financings, asset transfers, and the sale and procurement of telecommunications, broadband capacity, interconnection, collocation and fiber facilities―comply with regulatory requirements, minimize regulatory approvals and obligations, and address a comprehensive range of impediments to the clients’ goals and needs.